djrut/blog/secrets/secrets.md

 ```

 We now have the decrypted secret as an environment variable, with no intermediate files to cleanup.
 This step should be repeated for each unique property required.

-## Alternative approaches

-### Instance metadata

-An alternative to using a secrets file is to populate instance metadata with key/value pairs.

-[Does add-metadata accept STDIN?]
-[Should key also be encrypted?]

-### K8S secrets via env vars